AlgoMaster Logo

 Architecture Patterns for AI Applications

-Why Architecture Matters More for AI Systems
+Why Architecture Matters in AI Systems

 Pattern 1: Request-Response